 Study abroad programs and other non-essential student travel will remain suspended for the spring semester.

-The District of Columbia, Commonwealth of Virginia and State of Maryland require that face coverings be worn inside essential business, which includes the university.
-GW is following D.C. regulations at all of its campuses/centers, regardless of location, i.e., Virginia and Maryland unless the other jurisdiction is more restrictive.
-The District of Columbia requires masks outside as well, when anyone is likely to come into contact with another person, such as being within six feet of another person for more than a fleeting time.
+The District of Columbia, commonwealth of Virginia and state of Maryland require that face coverings be worn inside essential business, which includes the university.
+GW is following D.C. regulations at all of its campuses/centers, regardless of location, i.e., Virginia and Maryland, unless the other jurisdiction is more restrictive.
+The District of Columbia requires masks outside as well, when anyone is likely to come into contact with another person, such as being within 6 feet of another person for more than a fleeting time.
 Relevant exceptions are as follows:

 A person is actually eating or drinking;